Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/flow.md

 <div class="flow-compact">…</div>
 ```

-The class does two things at once: it sets the four relationships to that context's distances, and it enables the spacing between that element's own children.
-A single class is all that is needed.
+The class provides values to the four relationships, setting the appropriate spacing to the elements children.

 Contexts can be nested, and the innermost one applies.
-A toast inside a dashboard can declare `flow-compact` and will space its contents accordingly, whatever surrounds it.
-A component whose spacing must be the same wherever it is placed should declare its own context rather than relying on the one it happens to be dropped into.
+A toast inside a dashboard can declare `flow-compact` and will space its contents accordingly, regardless of the context of it's ancestors.
+A component whose spacing must be the same wherever it is placed should declare its own context.

-A surface will usually want a type set as well as a flow context.
+A surface will usually require a type set as well as a flow context.
 The two are separate systems that share the words _product_ and _prose_:

 ```html
 <section class="flow-product product">…</section>